dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-05-01-bitcoins-gravity.markdown

 > Tracking narratives is a good way to help people understand that
 > there are, in fact, a menu of beliefs competing for their affiliation;
 > [...]
 Trying to identify where one narrative ends and another begins
-> is a challenging task, as ideas tend to have permeable borders."
+> is a challenging task, as ideas tend to have permeable borders.
 >
 > <cite>[Nathaniel Whittemore][crypto-narrative-index]</cite>